ghga-de/milestones-docs/39-red-necked-wallaby/technical_specification.md

 #### Upload Controller Changes:

 - The upload controller is currently the most outdated service in the file backend microservice landscape.
-Thus two subtasks are needed to bring it up to state with the other microservices: 1) Investigate, what needs to be changed/updated and 2) implement the required changes.
+Thus two subtasks are needed to bring it up to state with the other microservices: 1) Investigate what needs to be changed/updated and 2) implement the required changes.

 ## Human Resource/Time Estimation: